vgurianov/uml-sp/docs/case_studies/queue/queuing_theory.md

 Definition of concept as in Fig.1.Service is a server or a queuing system.
 #### Server
-The "AbstractTreeLeaf" frame defines **Server** concept.This definition of concept is like Fig.1 but a statistical distribution can be M,D,E, and G for daughters it class.
+The "AbstractTreeLeaf" frame defines **Server** concept.This definition of concept is like Fig.1 but a statistical distribution can be M,D,E, and G for daughters of class.
 #### Categorization
 Classification of queueing systems is a mapping of elements of "Abstract classes" package to "Containers" package and it is a dependency of packages.
 For each taxon assign one scheme.
 It is a functor [2].
 #### Scheme of queueing system